EventStore/EventStore/docs/operations/database-backup.md

 2. Copy all files to the desired location.
 3. Create a copy of `chaser.chk` and call it `truncate.chk`.
 This effectively overwrites the restored `truncate.chk`.

-## Differential backup & restore

-The following procedure is designed to minimize the backup storage space, and can be used to do a full and differential backup.

-### Backing up

-1. Make a list of the difference between files in the backup location and the source location.
-2. List for removal of any chunks (`chunk-X.Y`) or index files in the backup that are not also in the source (These will be scavenged chunks or merged indexes.)
-3. Copy the `indexmap` file to backup.
-4. Copy all non-writer checkpoints (`chaser.chk`, `epoch.chk`, `proposal.chk`, `truncate.chk`).
-5. Copy the writer checkpoint (`writer.chk`).
-6. List for copy all chunks (`chunk-X.Y`) & index files in source.
-7. Copy all marked for copy files in source, skipping matching file names in the backup.
-8. Delete all files marked for removal in the backup directory.

-If any files listed for removal (step 2) or copy (step 6) are changed during the backup, the backup may be stopped and restarted.
-In this case, only newly changed files will be saved.

-### Restoring a database

-1. Ensure the  Event Store DB process is stopped.
-Restoring a database on running instance is not possible and, in most cases, will lead to data corruption.
-2. Copy all files to the desired location.
-3. Create a copy of `chaser.chk` and call it `truncate.chk`.
-It effectively overwrites the restored `truncate.chk`.

 ## Other options

 There are other options available for ensuring data recovery, that are not strictly related to backups.